TubeStorm/DiokpoFavour_IMD3901/readme.txt

 Overview
-my game features 8 cards. each player has to click the cards to difuse a bomb I chose this design because it was simple yet, interesting.
+my game features 8 cards. each player has to click the cards to defuse a bomb I chose this design because it was simple yet, interesting.
 	*competitive: each player has to click all the cards on their screen, to get the most points and win.
-	*cooperative: each player has to click the same card at the right time to diffuse the bomb and win the game.
+	*cooperative: each player has to click the same correct card at the right time to diffuse the bomb and win the game.
 	[before you change to another mode, restart app.js, you do not need to restart the win.html or loose.html screen you land on after a game]